MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Netherlands/single-euro-payments-area-sepa-.md

 [!INCLUDE[d365fin](../../includes/d365fin_md.md)] supports the Dutch requirements for submitting SEPA payments, credit transfers, and direct debit.

-Before you can submit vendor payments electronically in SEPA ISO2022 format, you must activate SEPA in the following windows:
+Before you can submit vendor payments electronically in SEPA ISO2022 format, you must activate SEPA in the following pages:

 - Countries/Regions
 - Bank Accounts